 If you are having new carpet, laminate, or wood floors installed, then it is important to have your flooring done first.
 Installation of these products can slightly damage or mark up the baseboards and walls.
 Painting these areas will address any damage after the flooring contractor has left.
 The very first part of our process is to mask and protect flooring.

-How is my furniture protected?
+How is my furniture protected when painting?

 Large pieces of furniture are moved to the center of the room – where possible – and covered with new drop cloths or plastic.
 If needed, we can move furniture out of the room temporarily and reinstall upon completion.